 Are there obstacles in your life that sabotage your best intentions?

-What crooked spiritual paths need to be made straight?
+What crooked roads need to be made straight?

 What can we do to “roll out the red carpet” for Jesus, our King?